retroelec/T-HMI-C64/README.md

 As there is no C64 tape/disk drive emulation available, the file must be loaded into memory using an "external command".
-To do this, you first type in the name of the game (without extension ".prg"!) so it shows up on the C64 text screen (e.g. dkong).
+To do this, you first type in the name of the program (without extension ".prg"!) so it shows up on the C64 text screen (e.g. dkong).
-You then press the LOAD button on your Android phone (cursor must be on the same line and behind the game title).
+You then press the LOAD button on your Android phone (cursor must be on the same line and behind or in the middle of the game title).
 If the file is found the text "LOADED" appears on screen, otherwise the text "FILE NOT FOUND" appears.
 Afterwards, as usual, you can start the game by typing "RUN" followed by pressing the button RETURN.

 <img src="doc/loadprg.gif" alt="class diagram" width="800"/>

 Hint: You can use [D64 Editor](https://www.d64editor.com/) to extract prg files from d64 files (also works unter linux using wine).

+### Save a program to SD card

+Type in the name of the program so that it appears on the screen.
+Then press the SAVE button on the DIV screen to save the program.

+### List programs on SD card

+Just press the LIST button on the DIV screen.
+If more than 23 programs are stored on the SD card, you can display all programs stored on the SD card by repeatedly pressing the LIST button.

 ### Send a program by BLE